What’s the outlook for tech hiring in New York

 Of all the U.S. cities where tech hiring is expected to expand in early 2018, the Big Apple ranked third.
 Twenty-six percent of the CIOs polled by Robert Half indicated they plan to add full-time technology positions to their teams in the first half of the year — an increase of nine points from a year ago.
 Furthermore, 62 percent of technology leaders in the New York job market said they intend to maintain staff levels by filling vacant roles.

-Find the starting salaries for more than 75 IT jobs:
+Find the starting salaries for IT jobs: